Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 Total coagulopathy, primary cause must be treated, give platelets and clotting factors

-Lack of PT/APTT derangement is good differentiator from DIC, NEVER give platelets to these patients
+Lack of PT/APTT derangement is a good differentiator from DIC, NEVER give platelets to these patients

 What are the effects of anticoagulants and how do I take this into account?